HPC-Simlab/simlab-training/HPCDAY2/3-Resources.md

 	- compute node; A cluster can contain a few compute nodes or thousands of compute nodes.
 These are often referred to as just nodes since jobs are only scheduled on the compute nodes.

 - Core
-	- Slurm refers to cores as cpus.
+	- Slurm refers to cores as CPUs.
 	- there are 40/44 cores per node in Simlab, and 56 cores in Toubkal
-	- up 384GB memory per node in Simlab & up to 1.5TB for some nodes in Toubkal
+	- up to 384GB memory per node in Simlab & up to 1.5TB for some nodes in Toubkal

 - Task